7 Connecticut Towns for Fall Family Fun Last Updated: August 2023

 From apple picking to leaf peeping, fall in Connecticut is made for family fun!
 The perfect fall weekend is a mixture of quality time with the family, festivals, farms, and tons of fresh air.
 Connecticut has enough safety-friendly fall fun to fill up an entire weekend and then some.
 From cider in Mystic to the farms of Easton, every corner of the Nutmeg State exudes autumnal charm just begging to be explored.
 Make sure to check out Mommy Poppins for more fun things to do in Connecticut this fall.
 And be sure to check with each location before venturing out, as hours may change due to COVID-19.

 Cider: Check!
 Cider Donuts: Check!
 History and yummy eats: Check!
 And check!
 We love visiting Mystic any season, but it really sparkles in the fall.
 The contrast of foliage against the water is simply stunning.
 Take in the views of the water during a sail aboard Breck Marshall, or paddle down the Mystic River in a kayak or SUP from Paddle Mystic.

 In Mystic Seaport Museum, you can stroll through the gardens of a historic New England seafaring village.
-Continue your historical tour of Mystic by visiting the last steam-powered cider mill in the U.S. B.F.
+Continue your historical tour of Mystic by visiting the last steam-powered cider mill in the United States, B.F.
 Clyde’s was designated a National Mechanical Engineering Landmark in 1994 and has been squeezing out cider since 1881.
 Then for some daring fun, take a spooky Seaside Shadows Haunted History Tour or climb above the trees at Fields of Fire Adventure Park.
 Just be sure to make a reservation!

 Sharon & Cornwall